Trinity Anglican School: History

+Houses

 Trinity Anglican School, in a tradition common to many schools in Britain and Commonwealth countries, has a house system that groups students across age- and academic-levels for certain co-curricular activities.
-Cultural, academic, and sporting activities are, in-part, chanelled and encouraged through house involvement, and achievement rewarded by group recognition.
-The four houses of TAS and their corresponding colours are, Leichhardt - yellow / gold; Mulligan - red; Kennedy - green; and Dalrymple - blue.
-They are named after four prominent explorers who were active in North Queensland during European colonisation: Ludwig Leichhardt, James Venture Mulligan, Edmund Kennedy and George Elphinstone Dalrymple.
+Cultural, academic, and sporting activities are, in-part, channeled and encouraged through house involvement, and achievement rewarded by group recognition.
+The four houses of TAS and their corresponding colours are, Leichhardt – yellow / gold; Mulligan – red; Kennedy – green; and Dalrymple – blue.
+They are named after four prominent explorers.

+Alumni

+Catriona Gray, the winner of Miss Universe 2018, was a student at Trinity Anglican School.